JClavel/glassoFast/README.md

 # glassoFast
 glassoFast: a Fast Graphical LASSO

-This package propose a fast implementation of the graphical LASSO of Friedman et al. 2008 based on the algorithm (FORTRAN subroutine) of Sustik and Calderhead (2008).
+This package propose a fast implementation of the graphical LASSO of Friedman et al. 2008 based on the algorithm (and FORTRAN subroutine) of Sustik and Calderhead (2018).
 This algorithm also avoid non-termination issues observed for the "glasso" function of the R package glasso.